-You'll be in classes averaging 15 to 25 students who have similar interests, lifestyles, and pursuits.
+You'll be in small classes with an average of 15-20 students who have similar interests, lifestyles and pursuits.
 Small class sizes make learning more personal, with individual attention from the instructor and opportunity to share experiences with other students.